BartvanderWoude/CNN-ViT-Rijksdata/README.md

 ## Data harvest
 This project makes use of the Rijksmuseum open-source dataset called Rijksdata (https://data.rijksmuseum.nl/).
 This database contains metadata and images of present and past art historical objects found in the Rijksmuseum.
 The Rijksdata database makes use of an API to access its data.
-This folder contains for harvesting and cleaning up this data.
+This folder contains tools for harvesting and cleaning up this data.

 ### Metadata